-The Brown Act prescribes specific procedures for adoption by a city, county, special district, or joint powers authority of any new or increased general tax or assessment.14 At least one public meeting must be held to allow public testimony on the tax or assessment.
-In addition, there must also be at least 45 days notice of a public hearing at which public testimony may be given before the legislative body proposes to act on the tax or assessment.
-The agency may recover the reasonable costs of the public meetings, hearings, and notice.15
+The Brown Act prescribes specific procedures for adoption by a city, county, special district, or joint powers authority of any new or increased tax or assessment imposed on businesses.24 Although written broadly, these Brown Act provisions do not apply to new or increased real property taxes or assessments, as those are governed by the California Constitution, Article XIIIC or XIIID, enacted by Proposition 218.
+At least one public meeting must be held to allow public testimony on the tax or assessment.
+In addition, there must also be at least 45 days notice of a public hearing at which the legislative body proposes to enact or increase the tax or assessment.
+Notice of the public meeting and public hearing must be provided at the same time and in the same document.
+The public notice relating to general taxes must be provided by newspaper publication.
+The public notice relating to new or increased business assessments must be provided through a mailing to all business owners proposed to be subject to the new or increased assessment.
+The agency may recover the reasonable costs of the public meetings, hearings, and notice.

-The Brown Act exempts certain fees, standby or availability charges, recurring assessments, and new or increased assessments that are subject to the notice and hearing requirements of the Constitution.16 As a practical matter, the Constitution's notice requirements have preempted this section of the Brown Act.
+The Brown Act exempts certain fees, standby or availability charges, recurring assessments, and new or increased assessments that are subject to the notice and hearing requirements of the Constitution.25 As a practical matter, the Constitution's notice requirements have preempted this section of the Brown Act.